 Mark 1:40-45 And a leper came to him beseeching him, and kneeling said to him, If you will, you can make me clean.
 Moved with pity, he stretched out his hand and touched him, and said to him, I will; be clean.
 And immediately the leprosy left him, and he was made clean.
 And he sternly charged him, and sent him away at once, and said to him, See that you say nothing to any one; but go, show yourself to the priest, and offer for your cleansing what Moses commanded, for a proof to the people.
 But he went out and began to talk freely about it, and to spread the news, so that Jesus could no longer openly enter a town, but was out in the country; and people came to him from every quarter.

-For more information on the presentation of Mary, kindly click on the following links
+For more information about the Feast of Divine Mercy , please click on the following link:

 FEAST OF STS.
 MICHAEL, GABRIEL, AND RAPHAEL, ARCHANGELS – SEPTEMBER 29th

 The feast of the three archangels- Sts.
 Michael, Gabriel and Raphael- will be commemorated on September 29.

 Michael whose name means "Who is like God" was the archangel who fought